 Colour contrast, font sizes, moving features, sliders and the amount of information being displayed on a page.
-Too much information can be very distracting without cognitive challenges so keeping things simple, clear with well titled headings is key.
+Too much information can be very distracting without cognitive challenges so keeping things simple, clear with well-titled headings is key.

 Step 4 – Development

-If you choose HeX, we’ll be staying in touch at key milestone and sharing each stage of the build on your dedicated development server.
+If you choose HeX, we’ll be staying in touch at key milestones and sharing each stage of the build on your dedicated development server.
 Our web developers are educated with the skills to develop accessible websites.
-This means the accreditation process tends to be a lot more streamlined.
+This means the accessibility accreditation process tends to be a lot more streamlined.
 It’s less likely fixes will be needed later in the process, saving you time and money.